stellar-deprecated/starlight/specifications/starlight-payment-channel-mechanics.md

   - Zero or one `PAYMENT` operations that disburses funds from MI to MR, or from MR to MI, that may be omitted if the final state at this update does not require the movement of funds.
-  - One or more `SET_OPTIONS` operation adjusting multisig account MI's thresholds to give I full control of MI, and removing R's signers.
+  - One or more `SET_OPTIONS` operation adjusting account MI's thresholds to give I full control of MI, and removing R's signers.
   - One or more `SET_OPTIONS` operation adjusting reserve account MR's thresholds to give R full control of MR, and removing I's signers.